onefoursix/streamsets-platform-sdk-examples/README.md

 Set the variable <code>EXPORT_BASE_DIR</code> within the script and execute it.

-As DRAFT versions of Fragment and Pipelines are not exportable, teh script will export th elatests commit (if one exists) for Fragments and Pipelines that have DRAFT versions.
+As DRAFT versions of Fragment and Pipelines are not exportable, the script will export the latest commit (if one exists) for Fragments and Pipelines that have DRAFT versions.

+Sample output looks like this:

 ````
-~$ python3 dataops-backup.py
+$ python3 dataops-backup.py

 Exporting resources to /home/mark/streamsets-export